Residential Smoke Ventilation

 Although the initial cost of an MSVS is much greater than a natural system, its components can be used with other systems – such as our corridor environmental system which utilises the MSVS’ smoke shaft and dampers.
 This reduces costs by removing the need to install costly air conditioning units, which can be particularly beneficial in built-up urban areas where temperatures are commonly higher.

 FDS Contracting provides ongoing maintenance for both our Natural and Mechanical Ventilation Systems to ensure our systems are working to maximum efficiency, as well as an emergency call-out service support.

-For more information download our Smoke Ventilation Systems brochure or call us on +44 (0)1322 387411.
-Alternatively you can contact our team today about your project by emailing firstname.lastname@example.org.
+For more information download our Smoke Ventilation Systems brochure or call us at +44 (0)1322 387411.
+Alternatively, you can contact our team today about your project by emailing firstname.lastname@example.org.

-To learn about the advantages of using smoke ventilation systems in commercial premises, visit: FDS Commercial Smoke Ventilation Systems
+To learn about the advantages of using smoke ventilation systems on commercial premises, visit: FDS Commercial Smoke Ventilation Systems